willjrice/Tensorflow-Amoeba-Detection-Classification/README.md

 ### 10. Using the Model for Interference
 In the GitHub repository, I’ve saved a Jupyter notebook entitled _Run_and_Crop.ipynb_ under _testspace_.
 This can be followed and adapted for your specific purposes based on the comments.
 Here are come quick things to configure your environment:
 - Under _Tensorflow/testspace/images_, you can insert a local set of images you want to run object detection on
-- You need to move your exported model folder (MY_MODEL) and a copy of _label_map.pbtxt_ into _testspace_ to perform interference
+- You need to move your exported model folder (MY_MODEL) and a copy of your _label_map.pbtxt_ into _testspace_ to perform interference
 - My code saves images of the individual detected objects, not a copy of the image with detections
 - Code that is highlighted out is optional.
 Some of it is just annoying on a large-scale detection operation; e.g showing each cropped image

 # Tensorflow Image Classification
-In the GitHub repository, I’ve saved a Jupyter notebook entitled _Image_Classification.ipynb_ under testspace.
+In the GitHub repository, I’ve saved a Jupyter notebook entitled _Image_Classification.ipynb_ under _testspace_.
 Here are some basic instructions; the code itself will take you most of the way.
 ### 1. Configure Your Environment
 For my image classification code, I have it set as Tensorflow version 2.15.0.
 This is different from the Object Detection; you will need a separate virtual environment.